 Community Health Centers are key to the infrastructure of a community.
 Health Centers invest in human capital, generate economic activity and, most importantly, provide quality access care to underserved community members.
-For the past five months, health centers have also been critical to the response of COVID-19.
-Millions of Americans have been left uninsured due to job loss during the pandemic, but health centers are able to serve these patients regardless of their ability to pay.¹ Also more than 90 percent of health centers are serving as testing sites, a key component in the detection and prevention of spread.² At the core of these Health Centers is the Health Center Staff.
+Millions of Americans are left uninsured, but health centers are able to serve these patients regardless of their ability to pay.¹ At the core of these Health Centers is the Health Center Staff.

 A solid Health Center staff is essential for Health Centers to function to their full potential.
 The staff is responsible for giving the highest quality care to all patients, while also running an organized and timely system.
 The services brought to patients are made possible by a hardworking health center staff and set of volunteers.